-Severely injured patients typically warrant immediate urethral catheter placement to facilitate urinary drainage and assist with hemodynamic monitoring via hourly assessment of urine output.
-Prior to catheter placement, if blood is present at the urethral meatus, urethral injury is likely and retrograde urethrography is needed (See Figure 1.
-Algorithm for Urologic Trauma below.
-11 A urinalysis should be obtained after successful catheter placement and the presence of gross hematuria should be immediately noted.
-Evaluation for renal injury is necessary in hemodynamically stable blunt trauma patients with gross hematuria or microscopic hematuria and systolic BP < 90 mmHg; or in patients with mechanism of injury or physical examination findings suggestive of renal injury (i.e. rapid deceleration, rib fracture(s), flank ecchymosis, or a penetrating injury to the abdomen, flank, or lower chest).11 The stability of the patient, operational environment and capabilities of the medical treatment facility will dictate what resources for radiographic and surgical evaluation are available at each echelon of care.
-The preferred imaging test to evaluate for renal and ureteral injury is an intravenous (IV) contrast enhanced computed tomography (CT) with delayed imaging.11 If unavailable, "one shot" Intravenous Pyelography (IVP) can be performed.
-During the initial evaluation of patients with hematuria, it is important to note that the severity of hematuria (gross or microscopic) does not necessarily correlate to the severity of injury.12 For example, it is possible to have minimal hematuria despite high grade renal injury such as disruption of the ureteropelvic junction, pedicle injuries, and segmental arterial thrombosis.9 Conversely, low grade renal injury can result in ongoing gross hematuria.
-Thus, proper injury staging is critical regardless of hematuria severity.
+A urinalysis should be obtained after successful catheter placement and the presence of any gross hematuria should be immediately noted.
+Evaluation for renal injury is necessary in patients with gross hematuria or in patients with microscopic hematuria and an initial systolic BP < 90 mmHg (after they become hemodynamically stable); and in patients with mechanism of injury or physical examination findings suggestive of renal injury (i.e. rapid deceleration, rib fracture(s), flank ecchymosis, or a penetrating injury to the abdomen, flank, or lower chest).13 The stability of the patient, operational environment and capabilities of the medical treatment facility will dictate which resources for radiographic and surgical evaluation are available at each echelon of care.
+The preferred imaging test to evaluate for renal and ureteral injury is an intravenous (IV) contrast enhanced computed tomography (CT) with delayed imaging.13 If unavailable, "one shot" Intravenous Pyelography (IVP) can be performed.
+During the initial evaluation of patients with hematuria, it is important to note that the severity of hematuria (gross or microscopic) does not necessarily correlate to the severity of injury.12 For example, it is possible to have minimal hematuria despite high grade renal injury such as disruption of the ureteropelvic junction, pedicle injuries, and segmental arterial thrombosis.11 Conversely, low grade renal injury can result in ongoing gross hematuria.
+Thus, proper injury staging and high index of suspicion is critical regardless of hematuria severity.
 In cases of blunt renal trauma, most injuries can be managed conservatively.
 The grading scale is listed in Renal Injury in Appendix A: Urological Diagnosis and Treatments.)